 Make it Fun & Just Dream

-Don’t feel stifled with reality, rather use it as a springboard, utilising the current situation and letting your mind find ways to reach your wholesome definition of success.
+Don’t feel stifled by reality, instead use it as a springboard, utilising the current situation and letting your mind find ways to reach your wholesome definition of success.

 Now Break it Down Into Timelines